How to Make a Mini DIY Tabletop Greenhouse

 Keep in mind…You can play around with different sizes of photo frames to create the silhouette that you want for this tabletop greenhouse.
 The width of photo frames can vary so you will want to play with what works for your project.

-Constructing the Tabletop Greenhoue Frame
+Constructing the Tabletop Greenhouse Frame

 To start, remove any packaging, paper, or cardboard from the frames as well as the frame glass.
 For this project, you will be using only the frames themselves.